 - Medications like Lyrica (pregabalin), Neurontin (gabapentin), and Cymbalta (duloxetine)

 - Epidural steroid injections

 - Lumbar sympathetic blockade

-- Neuromodulation via TENS unit or spinal cord stimulation
+- Neuromodulation via TENS unit

-Under a local anesthetic and minimal sedation your doctor will first place the trial SCS leads into the epidural space.
-The SCS lead is a soft, thin wire with electrical leads on its tip and is placed through a needle in the back into the epidural space.
+Under a local anesthetic and minimal sedation, your doctor will first place the trial SCS leads into the epidural space.
+The SCS lead is a soft, thin wire with electrical leads on its tip.
+This is placed through a needle inserted into the epidural space.

-The trial stimulator is typically worn for 5-7 days as the lead is taped to your back and connected to a stimulating device.
-If the trial successfully relieves your pain you can decide to undergo a permanent SCS implant.
+The trial stimulator is typically worn for a five to seven day test period, with the lead taped to your back and connected to an exterior stimulating device.
+If the trial successfully relieves your pain, you can decide to undergo a permanent SCS implant.

 With both neuropathic and structural pain in the feet, the utilization of multiple treatment modalities increases the likelihood of improvement in patients’ pain and quality of life.

 If you are experiencing foot pain of any kind, give Arizona Pain a call.
 We can discuss all of your treatment options to get you back on your feet!